DrBoltzmann/CarND-Advanced-Lane-Lines/project_writeup.md

 Once the lane finding function was run to return the data for left_fit, right_fit and curve radius data, the draw_lane() function defined to draw the lane shape and lane metric data.

 A key part of draw_lane is to warp the lane data from the topdown warped image to the unwarped state, which would then be annotated to the unwarped video image.
-This was accomplished by defining Minv, which is the inverse of the perspecitve warp function.
+This was accomplished by defining Minv, which is the inverse of the perspective warp function.
 Additionally, the lane curvature and vehicle position data was written using the cv2.putText function.

 ![alt text][image15]
 ---